 - Have at least 12 months’ trading records

-Our Small Business Loan is a great way to raise finance for your business.
+Our business loan is a great way to raise finance for your business.
 You could use the funds to carry out new plans – both essential and ambitious.
 Many small business owners use the money to pay for expensive equipment, place large stock orders, or hire new staff.
 It’s up to you how you use the funds to help grow your business.

-What your business could do with a small business loan
+What your business could do with a business loan from Capify

 Refurbishment and renovation